Housing Accelerator Fund Action Plan

 Undertake a community housing review of the existing housing stock, future housing options and create a roadmap with recommendations.

-Housing Needs Assessment and Action Plan – Completed February 2025.
+Housing Needs Assessment and Action Plan

-Additional Dwelling Unit (ADU) Program and Enhancements
+Additional Residential Unit (ARU) Program and Enhancements

 Sustainable Urban Intensification and Infill Development